Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Madison

-Madison's lower end dips into this tier for condos, townhouses, and smaller single-family homes.
-You get Midtown Direct express service, one of the best small-town Main Streets in NJ, and a community that genuinely cares about local culture.
-Drew University and Fairleigh Dickinson add depth.
-If you can find a starter home or condo here under $750K, you are getting Midtown Direct access at a relative bargain.
+Madison's lower end dips into this tier if you're willing to start with a condo, townhouse, or smaller single-family home.
+What you get is Midtown Direct service, one of the best small-town Main Streets in the state, and a community that actually shows up for local events.
+Drew University and Fairleigh Dickinson add academic depth.
+If you find a starter home under $750K here in 2026, move fast.
+They sit on market for about 12 days.

 Best for: Buyers who want Midtown Direct access and a walkable downtown and are willing to start with a smaller home to get into the town.